blue-tiki/rheme/README.md

 ### Differences between Rheme and R4RS Scheme

-Rheme differs from R4RS in two ways:
+Rheme differs from R4RS in one important way:

-1. Lists do not share structure.
+* Lists do not share structure.
 The following fuctions are affected:

    `cdr`, `member`, `memq`, and `memv` copy their return value if it is a list.

    `cons`, `append`, and `set-cdr!` copy their last argument if it is a list.

-2. The radix arguments to `string->number` and `number->string` are only supported for integers.

 There are other relatively minor differences.
-For example, Rheme's `call/cc` fails the "yin yang puzzle" test but works in typical cases.
+For example, the radix arguments to `string->number` and `number->string` are only supported for integers.

 ### Extensions to R4RS